psatler/reactjs-redux-sagas/README.md

 yarn start (or npm start)
 ```

 To get the fake api running, open another terminal and run `yarn jsonserver` so it will serve the `server.json` file as our API.
-This is being server on port `:3333`.
+This is being served on port `:3333`.

 PS: you can access the routes from the fake api at, for example (on localhost), at `http://localhost:3333/products`, `http://localhost:3333/stock`.
 You can even access an specific product by passing its id as at `http://localhost:3333/products/3`.
 See more details on the _Json Server_ repository (link below).
 You can also add a delay to the response by using the `-d` flag followed by the amount of delay you want in miliseconds.